-If you're reading this article, chances are you've been playing guitar for at least a little while.
-So you know a whole bunch of open chords and perhaps also a number of barre chord shapes.
-Of course, you can look up any chord, you want to play on the internet.
-And while this is great when you’re first learning to play chords, at some point you’ll simply want to be able to play them by heart.
+If you're reading this article, you've probably been playing guitar for a little while.
+You know a whole bunch of 'open chords' (i.e. the chords you play in the first three frets of the neck) and perhaps also a number of barre chords.
+(Not sure what the difference is?
+Click here for a quick explanation.)
+Of course, you can look up any chord you want to play on the internet, which is great.
+But at some point you’ll want to be able to play them by heart.

-Barre chords are essential to learn, because they allow you to play chords in any key.
+Barre chords are essential to learn, because they allow you to play a lot of chords that you can't play as 'open' chords.
 It takes a bunch of practice to master them, though it really helps if you get your technique right.
-Check out my guide to barre chords here.
+Find out how to perfect your barre chord technique in this guide to barre chords.

 In order to be able to play your barre chords in any key you like, you need to know all the notes on the low E string.
 I know many guitarists put off learning this because it seems tricky to memorise.
-However, it becomes much easier to learn this if you break things down.
+You can make this a lot easier by breaking things down.
 Start with just four or five of notes, ideally notes that you need to play a song you like.
 For example, Hey Joe by Jimi Hendrix uses C, G, D, A and E. Next, do the same thing for two or three more notes, and so on...

 When you’ve memorised the notes on the low E string, you can take a barre chord shape and move it around to play that chord in any key you like.
-The eight most important chord types to learn the shapes are:
+The 8 most important chord types to learn the shapes for are:

 - Major chords